LFPy/LFPy/documentation/sources/information.rst

         cd LFPy-x.x
         (sudo) python setup.py install (--user)

 4. From development version in our git (https://git-scm.com) repository:
     ::

         git clone https://github.com/LFPy/LFPy.git
         cd LFPy
         (sudo) python setup.py install (--user)

-5. If you only want to have LFPy in one place, you can add this working folder to your $PYTHONPATH, and just compile the Cython extensions;
+5. If you only want to have LFPy in one place, you can add this working folder to your $PYTHONPATH, and just compile the Cython extensions inplace;
     ::

         python setup.py build_ext -i

 In a fresh terminal and python-session you should now be able to issue:
 ::